Emergence via non-existence of averages: Introduction

-Under the background of naive and massive uses of computer approximation of statistics in many branches of sciences, Berger started a program to prove that for each typical dynamics in an open set of the space of diffeomorphisms, the metric emergence is \emph{super-polynomial}, that is, $\limsup _{\epsilon \to 0} \log \mathscr E_{\mathrm{Leb}}(\epsilon )/(-\log \epsilon ) =\infty$ (or equivalently, $\limsup _{\epsilon \to 0} \epsilon ^{\alpha}\mathscr E_{\mathrm{Leb}}(\epsilon ) =\infty$ for any $\alpha \geq 0$), see \cite[Problem 1.14]{Berger2017}.
-Among computer scientists, an algorithm of super-polynomial complexity class is thought to be \emph{not feasible in practice by a computer} \cite{Cobham1965}, so that the accomplishment of the program may give an alarm to the aforementioned optimistic trend.
-(The program is also reminiscent of Kaloshin's prominent quantitative study of generic dynamics in Newhouse open sets \cite{Kaloshin2000}, i.e.~super-exponential growth of number of periodic orbits, which opened up a fruitful research field.)
+Under the background of naive and massive uses of computer approximation of statistics in many branches of sciences, Berger started a program to prove that for each typical dynamics (in the sense of Kolmogorov) in an open set of the space of diffeomorphisms, the metric emergence is \emph{super-polynomial}, that is, $\limsup _{\epsilon \to 0} \log \mathscr E_{\mathrm{Leb}}(\epsilon )/(-\log \epsilon ) =\infty$ (or equivalently, $\limsup _{\epsilon \to 0} \epsilon ^{\alpha}\mathscr E_{\mathrm{Leb}}(\epsilon ) =\infty$ for any $\alpha \geq 0$), see \cite[Problem 1.14]{Berger2017}.
+Among computer scientists, an algorithm of super-polynomial complexity is thought to be \emph{not feasible in practice by a computer} \cite{Cobham1965}, so that the accomplishment of the program may give an alarm to the aforementioned optimistic trend.
 A great contribution to the program was recently made in \cite{BB}.
+We also remember that another \emph{quantitative} study of generic non-hyperbolic dynamics by Kaloshin \cite{Kaloshin2000} (i.e.~super-exponential growth of number of periodic orbits for generic dynamics in Newhouse open sets, in which infinitely many sinks exist for generic dynamics) opened up a fruitful research field.

-A feature of the metric emergence is the integration in \eqref{dfn:metricemergence} resulting in a grasp of ``global'' statistical information of the dynamics.
-In this paper, we consider more ``local'' emergence as follows. \begin{dfn} Given $\epsilon >0$ and $x\in M$, the \emph{pointwise emergence} $\mathscr E_x(\epsilon ) \equiv \mathscr E_x(\epsilon ,f)$ of $f$ at scale $\epsilon$ at $x$ is defined by
+A feature of the metric emergence is the \emph{integration} in \eqref{dfn:metricemergence} resulting in a grasp of ``global'' statistical information of the dynamics.
+In this paper, we consider ``local'' emergence as follows.
+Let $X$ be a compact metric space (not necessarily a manifold). \begin{dfn} Given $\epsilon >0$ and $x\in X$, the \emph{pointwise emergence} $\mathscr E_x(\epsilon ) \equiv \mathscr E_x(\epsilon ,f)$ of $f$ at scale $\epsilon$ at $x$ is defined by

-The pointwise emergence at $x\in M$ is called \emph{super-polynomial} if
+The pointwise emergence at $x\in X$ is called \emph{super-polynomial} if

 \end{dfn}